 The Auburn schools follow a nine-week reporting system.
 Report cards are available on Skyward on Friday following the end of a grading period.
 Report cards can be viewed in Skyward Family Access, email, or picked up by the parent or guardian in the office.
-A paper copy will only be sent home if a written request is made.
+A paper copy will only be sent home if a written request is made in to the principal.